The Colonialism of Hindutva

 The core framework of Hindutva for understanding India’s past is built entirely upon the 19th century British colonial theories.
 The British saw India as two warring nations: Hindus and Muslims.
 Hindutva accepted that perception hook, line, and sinker.
 The tragic irony is not just that Hindutva borrows its basic framework from a country that it hates (thus revealing its utter lack of imagination and/or intelligence), but also that the framework is too simplistic for a country like India that is a complex web of overlapping social, economic, and regional interactions.

 The Aryan invasion theory is another interesting takeover from the British.
 According to the British, the Aryans came from outside of India and made themselves the dominant power, making effective use of racial tools.
-Hindutva merely inverted the inversion part of that.
+Hindutva merely inverted the invasion part of that.
 The Aryans are the genuine owners of India, according to them.
 Because they’re the only people in India who consider the land their pitrubhumi (fatherland) and punyabhumi (holy land).

 Thapar says that what Hindutva did was merely to flip the British theory and retain its racial roots.
 A lot of Indians remain outside Hindutva’s definition of citizens and the definition is brazenly racial.
 That it is utterly false is too obvious to merit mention here.